 Lyme disease in dogs is entirely different in its presentation compared to Lyme disease in people.
 The most common symptom of Lyme disease in dogs is lameness and joint pain.
 This lameness may shift from one leg to another.
 Fever may also be seen.

 A more serious form of Lyme disease involves glomerular damage, a form of kidney disease.
 This form of Lyme disease can become life-threatening and is much more dangerous for your dog.
-This form of Lyme disease is believed to be an immunologic reaction to the long-term presence of the Borrelia organism.
+It is believed to be an immunologic reaction to the Borrelia organism’s long-term presence.

-In dogs, the heart problems (arrhythmias) and neurologic symptoms that are seen in some people occur very rarely.
+In dogs, the heart problems (arrhythmias) and neurologic symptoms seen in some people occur very rarely.

 How is Lyme Disease Diagnosed in Dogs?

 There are readily available blood tests that can detect antibodies to the Borrelia burgdorferi organism.
 The most commonly used test is the C6 peptide test (also known as the SNAP3DX or the SNAP4DX test.
 Though these specific tests also check for other tick-borne diseases as well.)
-The C6 peptide is part of a protein on the outer surface of the organism (the protein is known as an Osp).
+The C6 peptide is part of a protein on the organism’s outer surface—Osp.

-The confusion about Lyme disease and its diagnosis arises from the fact that many dogs have positive tests without being sick.
+The confusion about Lyme disease arises from the fact that many dogs have positive tests without being sick.
 In the Northeastern United States, it is estimated that as many as 90% of dogs have antibodies to Lyme disease and thus have positive Lyme disease tests.
 However, very few dogs actually develop symptoms of the disease.
 Further, antibodies can persist in the bloodstream for years.
-This makes it difficult to distinguish active infection from one that is inactive and not currently causing disease.
+This makes it difficult to distinguish active infection from inactive and not currently causing disease.
 It also creates a quandary in deciding whether to treat the dog or not.

 Treatment for Lyme Disease in Dogs